 The Best Bars and Clubs in Nairobi

-- The Alchemist- This popular bar offers an event space, live music, and a cinema.
-They are famous for their burgers.
+- The Alchemist- This popular creative hub offers an event space, trucks, live music, shopping, a cinema, and more.
 Check out their website for an event schedule and list of vendors with a menu.

-- Havana Bar and Restaurant- This Cuban themed bar offers a good selection of local and international brands.
-Prices are reasonable and the food is decent.
+- Havana Bar and Restaurant- This Cuban-themed bar offers a good selection of local and international brands.
+Prices are reasonable.

-- Klub House (K1)- This place is famous for their Thursday night reggae party.
+- Klub House (K1)- This place is famous for its Thursday night reggae party.
 They also host a flea market on Sundays.

-- Club Tribeca- This one is in the CBD.
+- Club Tribeca- This popular club is located in the CBD.
 The crowd here tends to be a bit older.